 Auckland Island is the main (largest) of New Zealand's Auckland Islands.
 The archipelago is located in the south Pacific Ocean.
-Auckland island covers a total area of approx 443 km2 (171 ml2) and is uninhabited.
+Auckland island covers a total area of approx 443 km2 (171 mi2) and is uninhabited.
 Enderby Island is located very close (3 km / 2 mi) off Port Ross (natural harbour at Auckland Island's northeastern coast).
 In the strait between Enderby and Auckland are located several smaller isles, including Rose and Ewing.

-- The island's southern end broadens to a width of 26 km (16 ml).
+The island's southern end broadens to a width of 26 km (16 mi).
 Here, a narrow sea channel (Carnley Harbour, aka Adams Straits) divides the main island from the smaller Adams Island.
-Adams Island and the main island's southern part form the crater rim.
-Cape Lovitt (NZ's westernmost point) is approx 3 km (2 ml) north of Carnley Harbour.
+Adams Island and the main island's southern part from the crater rim.
+Cape Lovitt (NZ's westernmost point) is approx 3 km (2 mi) north of Carnley Harbour.